sathish-t/nanopore-mod-course/materials/genome-browser-visualization.md

 ### Colouring tracks by modification and exploring the visualization

 Now, we have to choose the option of 'Color by modification'.
-Please follow the instructions in the figure below.
+Please follow the instructions in the figure below and please note that the colour you see in your IGV view may be different from the green shown here.
 You may have some issues if you are using a Mac trackpad; please see the helpful images [here]({{ site.baseurl }}/materials/mac_trackpad_1.png) and [here]({{ site.baseurl }}/materials/mac_trackpad_2.png).